rwongsing/DRC-Graph-Data/README.md

 # DRC-Graph-Data
 Graphing 2019 Inventory Data using Plotly and Pyplot
+  - Scrapes and stores data from Excel spreadsheet
   - Opens an interactive graph in web browser using Plotly
   - Saves a static image of each graph as a pdf in /graphs folder